-Lenovo has announced that all of its ThinkStation desktop PCs and ThinkPad P series laptop will be available to buy with Ubuntu preloaded starting this summer.
+Lenovo has announced that all of its ThinkStation desktop PCs and ThinkPad P series laptops will be available to buy with Ubuntu preloaded starting summer 2020.

 Lenovo is already well represented within the Linux hardware community having ‘certified’ a swathe of its devices for various different distros over the years.

-And the company recently revealed plans to sell laptops preloaded with Fedora and make more firmware updates available through the vendor-neutral Linux Vendor Firmware Service (LVFS).
+The company also recently began to sell laptops preloaded with Fedora, and make more of its firmware updates available through the vendor-neutral Linux Vendor Firmware Service (LVFS).

 Lenovo say ALL of its ThinkStation and ThinkPad P Series laptops will be available to buy with Ubuntu LTS pre-loaded and not just a few specific configurations stashed away on a hard-to-find store page somewhere.